Vatuu/silent-hill-decomp/docs/Analysis Guide.md

 ## Analysis Guide

-Several tools can be used to help disassemble and analyze the game, this guide covers loading the game/overlays into both **Ghidra** and **IDA Pro**, a guide for using **decomp.me** to create matching function decompilations is also included below.
+Several tools can be used to help disassemble and analyze the game, this guide covers loading the game/overlays into both **Ghidra** and **IDA Pro**.

-Ghidra is the most recommended thanks to its simple support for overlays, but it's useful to have other tools to check against too.
+Ghidra is usually recommended over IDA thanks to its simple support for overlays, but it's always useful to have other tools to check with too.

+A short guide for using **decomp.me** to create matching function decompilations is also included below.

 ---